jdkandersson/flake8-error-link/README.md

     ) from exc
 ```

-This rule can be spurios at times if an exception is re-raisesd that already
+This rule can be spurious at times if an exception is re-raisesd that already
 has a more information link.
 Regardless, it is usually a good idea to include a
 specific link for a problem.
 The context is usually different when an exception
 is re-raised so it could be useful to include documentation for that context